VGVentures/imgToWebp/README.md

 ## Setup

-1. Ensure you have node installed
+1. Ensure you have node installed (recommend using [NVM](https://github.com/creationix/nvm) and Node 8.11.1)
 2.  `npm install`
 3.  `npm run build` (only need to do this if first time install or files change)